-Frome Vale has recently reviewed and updated their Safeguarding and Child Protection policies, an area that we take very seriously.
-It is, however, everybody’s responsibility to act if they feel that a child is not being cared for properly or being put at risk.
+Frome Vale takes safeguarding very seriously.
+It is everybody’s responsibility to act if they feel that a child is not being cared for properly or being put at risk.
 If you suspect that a child is at risk or being harmed please contact either Heather Marshall, the Designated Safeguarding Lead or Mrs Saunders, Principal.
 Any conversations will be dealt with sensitively and confidentially.

-Below are a few links to some very useful information regarding E-Safety for parents, carers and children.
+Below are a few links to some very useful information regarding E-Safety for parents, carers and children in different languages

 The ‘Know IT all’ website has lots of useful information for parents and carers through interactive videos and presentations.